david1gp/solid-ui/.roo/rules-code/enums.md

 # Centralized definition of string literals

-- Define all magic strings as const objects
+- Define all magic strings as const objects instead of typescript enums
-- No magic strings scattered throughout the codebase
 - Create derived types using `keyof typeof`
-- Generate validation schemas using the const object values and `valibot` library
+- Generate validation schemas using `v.enum` from `valibot` library
-- Export arrays of valid values

 ```typescript
 import { getObjectValues } from "@/utils/obj/getObjectValues"